Conference 2026 Speakers

 Senior Curriculum Leader for PE, Cabot Learning Federation

 James Mooney is a nationally recognised leader in physical education, driving inclusive and impactful practice across his multi-academy trust and beyond.
 As Lead PE Catalyst for the Youth Sport Trust, he supports schools regionally and nationally, fostering collaboration and championing youth voice.
 James has led curriculum innovation, staff CPD, and strategic partnerships with School Games and Girls’ Football, while developing the Well School Trust approach to transform student engagement.
-Passionate about physical literacy and equity, he acts as a connector and positive disruptor, creating lasting change and opportunities for young people, particularly those underserved by traditional school models.
+Passionate about physical literacy and equity, he aims to create lasting change and opportunities for young people, particularly those underserved by traditional school models.

 Natalie Pearson